-To highlight some and more of these issues, the Ninth ICIEF is being jointly organized by the Statistical, Economic & Social Research and Training Centre for Islamic Countries (SESRIC), a subsidiary organ of the Organisation of Islamic Cooperation (OIC), the Islamic Development Bank (IDB) Group through its Islamic Research and Training Institute (IRTI), the International Association for Islamic Economics (IAIE), and the Qatar Foundation’s Hamad Bin Khalifa University through its Qatar Faculty of Islamic Studies (QFIS), with the support of other stakeholders.
-The Conference will be held for three days on 9-10 September 2013, in Istanbul, Turkey, under the theme “Growth, Equity and Stability: An Islamic Perspective”.
+To highlight some and more of these issues, the Tenth ICIEF is being jointly organized by the Center for Islamic Economics and Finance at the Qatar Faculty of Islamic Studies, Hamad bin Khalifa University; the Islamic Development Bank (IDB) Group through its Islamic Research and Training Institute (IRTI); and the International Association for Islamic Economics (IAIE), with the support of other stakeholders.
+The Conference will be held for three days during 23-25 March 2015, in Doha, Qatar, under the theme “Institutional Aspects of Economic, Monetary and Financial Reforms”.

 Registration is closed.